khandaniyal/TheGameOfLife/README.md

 **What goals we had for delivery.
 Product backlog items** --

-Nuestro objetivo es terminar el product backlog y sus prioridades 1  y despues ir implementando los pedidos restantes.
+Our goal is to finish the product backlog and its priorities 1 and then implement the remaining orders.

 **Which we have achieved and which have remained pending** --